 means the hours of 9am to 5pm UK time during a Business Day;

 means the charges payable by the Customer under the Agreement as set out in the Order Form (or as amended from time to time in accordance with this Agreement), which shall include any Recurring Charges and Non-Recurring Charges (as applicable) and all other fees, charges and expenses due from the Customer to the Company from time to time pursuant to this Agreement (together with any applicable VAT or other taxes or duties thereon);

-means Telcom Networks Limited, a company registered in England and Wales (company number: 09085579), with its registered address at Spaceport X, 24/26 Lever Street, Manchester, M1 1DZ;
+means Telcom Networks Limited, a company registered in England and Wales (company number: 09085579), with its registered address at Hilton House Telcom, Hilton Street, Manchester, England, M1 2EH;

 means all information designated as confidential by either party, together with all such other information which relates to the business affairs, finance, products or services, customers or suppliers of that party; data, software programs, specifications, documentation, software listings, source code, object code, developments, inventions, processes, trade secrets and know how; and all information which may reasonably be regarded as the confidential information of the disclosing party;

 : the services set out in the Company’s Service Document for Connectivity Services, as current from time-to-time;